1-800-550-5538

-Below are all the details you need to know to understand FHA MI and how it will impact your finances.
+Below are all the details you need to know to understand FHA mortgage insurance (MI) and how it will impact your finances.
 The more you know about FHA MI, the better you can determine if the FHA home loan program is right for you and your financial goals.

-The upfront and monthly amounts are based on a percentage of your loan amount.
-The upfront premium is based on 1.75% of your loan amount (175 basis points), which is paid at closing2.
+The upfront FHA MI premium and monthly FHA MI premium amounts are based on a percentage of your loan amount.
+The upfront premium is based on 1.75% of your loan amount (175 basis points), which is paid at closing1.
 The highest monthly premium is based on 0.85% of your loan amount (85 basis points), which you pay with your mortgage payment (it’s added on).

 An Example Of FHA Mortgage Insurance Cost

-On a $250,000 loan, your upfront Mortgage Insurance cost (which can be added to the loan or paid by the lender with a higher interest rate) is $4,375.00.
-In some instances, this amount is refundable if you refinance the loan into a new FHA loan; be sure to discuss this with the Loan Officer.
-The monthly amount is $212.50.
+On a $250,000 loan, your upfront Mortgage Insurance cost (which can be added to the loan or paid with a higher interest rate) is $4,375.00.
+In some instances, this amount is refundable if you refinance the loan into a new FHA loan within a certain period of time (see below).
+The monthly FHA MI amount is $212.50.

-If you are considering raising your interest rate to cover the upfront premium cost, then your interest rate might increase from 0.125% to 0.375% (on most loans).
-Sometimes it’s higher, but that is the general range increase you would see if you rolled the premium into your interest rate.
+If you are considering raising your interest rate to cover the FHA upfront MI premium cost, then your interest rate might increase from 0.125% to 0.375% (on most loans).
+Sometimes it’s higher, but that is the general range increase you would see if you rolled the FHA MI upfront premium into your interest rate.

 Yes.
 The monthly FHA Mortgage Insurance payment you make gets calculated in your Debt-To-Income ratio along with your mortgage payment, property taxes, and property insurance.
 If you have a monthly HOA fee, that will also be included in the DTI calculation.

-The only way to get rid of your monthly FHA Mortgage Insurance premium is if you put 10% down when you buy the home and wait eleven years for FHA MI to expire or refinance into a Conventional loan that does not have a Private Mortgage Insurance premium (PMI)4.
-Another option would be to sell the home.
+There are two ways to get rid of your monthly FHA mortgage insurance premium; have a 10% down payment and wait eleven years for FHA MI to expire.
+Second, refinance into a Conventional loan that does not have a private mortgage insurance premium (PMI).3

 Years ago, fifteen-year fixed FHA home loans did not have FHA Mortgage Insurance.
 During that time, the FHA 15-year fixed-rate home loan was much more popular than it is today.
 Most people choose the 30-year fixed FHA home loan over the 15-year fixed because it comes with a much lower payment.

-The upfront premium is refundable (a portion) when you refinance into a new FHA loan within a three-year period3.
-There is a table a lender consults to determine what your refund would be.
-Here is the current table:
+The FHA upfront mortgage insurance premium (MIP) is refundable (a portion) when you refinance into a new FHA loan within a three-year period.4 And the refund is based on a percentage of the amount you paid.
+There is a table (provided by HUD) that a lender consults to determine what your refund would be.

 180%1356%2532%